2025 ASMA National Conference

 Diana Darke

 Diana Darke is an acclaimed cultural historian, Middle East specialist, and author of Stealing from the Saracens: How Islamic Architecture Shaped Europe.
-With decades of experience living and working in the Arab world, Diana brings a richly informed and critical lens to the overlooked contributions of Islamic civilisation to Western heritage.
+With decades of experience working in the Arab world, Diana brings a richly informed and critical lens to the overlooked contributions of Islamic civilisation to Western heritage.
 Her groundbreaking work exposes the deep architectural and cultural interconnections between East and West—prompting audiences to re-evaluate the origins of what we often consider exclusively “Western” traditions.

 Oludamini Ogunnaike

 A scholar of Islamic and African intellectual traditions, Dr. Ogunnaike explores how knowledge, aesthetics, and spirituality intersect across diverse cultural worlds.
-His work highlights the deep philosophical and metaphysical insights found in traditions like Sufism and West African thought—challenging conventional boundaries between the material and the immaterial, the visible and the invisible.
+His work highlights the deep philosophical and metaphysical insights found in traditions like Sufism and West African thought, challenging conventional boundaries between the material and the immaterial, the visible and the invisible.

 Mohamad Nahleh